hakosh/mtcars-explorer/README.md

 # mtcars explorer
 This is app is for making exploratory data analysis on the `mtcars` dataset.

-The user can set the values on the X and the Y axis.
-An optional regression line can be included to see the correlation between the two columns in the dataset.
+Change the value of the `X Axis` select input to change values on the x axis.

+The `Y Axis` select input works similarly.

+Check the `Regression line` labeled checkbox to include a regression line in the plot.